-As you know from previous posts, Minerva and I are both in summer school so we have yet to host a housewarming, or kitchen warming, party since moving into our new apartment.
-On one historic weekend, Minerva’s cousin Forge was in town and wanted to learn how to make dumplings from Minerva’s Taiwanese roommate – me.
-Thus, we hosted The Kitchen of Requirement’s kitchen warming party by inviting five friends, including Cedric, Cho, and Forge, to a dumpling party.
+As you know from previous posts, Gabby and I are both in classes so we have yet to host a housewarming, or kitchen warming, party since moving into our new apartment.
+On one historic weekend, Gabby’s cousin Daniela was in town and wanted to learn how to make dumplings from Gabby’s Taiwanese roommate – me.
+Thus, we hosted The Kitchen of Requirement’s kitchen warming party by inviting five friends, to a dumpling party.
 There were just few large problems with this plan:

-1) I had no clue how to make dumpling filling.
+1) I have no clue how to make dumpling filling.

-2) I had no idea how to wrap dumplings.
+2) I have no idea how to wrap dumplings.

 I believe both the acts of making dumpling filling and wrapping them are the only two crucial steps to creating a dumpling.
 But no fear, a quest (not an epic quest as it did not have a nose-less villain chasing after me) of creating a perfect dumpling was before me and I was going to bravely see it to the end.
-After consulting with Dumbledore-ess, I mean my grandmother, for an extensive amount of time over dinner, I felt comfortable enough with the theory of making dumplings, after all Hermione was able to execute the Memory Charm with only understanding the theory of it.
+After consulting with the powers the be (aka my grandmother), I felt comfortable enough with the theory of making dumplings.

-It was the day of the Battle of the Dumplings.
-The dumpling filling was made without much mishap, an early win for me, but when it came to wrapping, I had to recruit Cedric, Cho, and Forge into the dumpling wrapping process.
-Cedric and Cho were amazing dumpling wrappers, while Forge, Minerva, and I tried on five pathetic looking dumplings and decided to outsource the dumpling wrapping process to Cedric and Cho.
-Here is a sample dialogue of Cedric trying to teach Forge how to make dumplings:
+We could not have foreseen that this would become the Battle of the Dumplings.
+The dumpling filling was made without much mishap, an early win for me, but when it came to wrapping, I had to recruit all the newbies into the dumpling wrapping process.
+Joe and Rika were amazing dumpling wrappers, while Daniela, Gabby, and I tried on five pathetic looking dumplings and decided to outsource the dumpling wrapping process to Joe and Rika.
+Here is a sample dialogue of Joe trying to teach Daniela how to make dumplings:

-Oh yes, Forge went there (#ChileanPride).
-Thus, these dumplings were known as outsourced dumplings (thank you Cedric and Cho) and since all the YouTube ads never fail to remind us that Mitt Romney is notoriously known for outsourcing, they were appropriately named Mitt Romney Dumplings.
+Oh yes, Daniela went there (#ChileanPride).
+Thus, these dumplings were known as outsourced dumplings (thank you Joe and Rika).
+And since all the YouTube ads never fail to remind us that Mitt Romney is notoriously known for outsourcing, they were appropriately named Mitt Romney Dumplings.
 See, it all made sense in the end!